ligerfotis/UR3e-Python-Teleop/Teleop/README.md

 ### Working
 - Robot control works using RTDE (Real-Time Data Exchange) protocol.
-- Gripper control is implemented using the class RobotiqSocketGripper (also in the Teleop directory).
+- Gripper control is implemented using the class '*RobotiqSocketGripper*' (also in the Teleop directory).

 ### Requirements
 - Fill the static IP address of your robot in the code.